 Learn the different methods behind how to use fondant (or sugarpaste) with our video from Charlotte White and step-by-step guide from our friends at Culpitt!

 Knowing how to cover a cake with fondant (or sugarpaste, depending on where you’re from!) is an essential skill when it comes to cake decorating.
 Rolling fondant may sound simple, however, as you’re about to discover, there’s a lot more to it than that!
 Here at Cake Decoration and Sugarcraft magazine, we’re passionate about decorating techniques, from beginner to expert!

 So, read on to find out exactly how to roll out fondant and to how to smooth fondant.
-We’ve got a fantastic video from Charlotte White of Restoration Cake, full of tips, tricks and top techniques on how to use fondant, including the best method for transferring the fondant to the cake: the most heartstopping element involved!
+We’ve got a fantastic video from Charlotte White of Restoration Cake, full of tips, tricks and top techniques on how to use fondant, including the best method for transferring the fondant to the cake (the most heartstopping element involved!) and how to stick fondant to cake.
 We’ve also got an ultimate guide from our friends at Culpitt, with step-by-step instructions on how best to cover a cake with fondant.